torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

-If any of that applies, please take a moment and let the maintainer of this document know by email (Thorsten Leemhuis <linux@leemhuis.info>), ideally while CCing the Linux docs mailing list (linux-doc@vger.kernel.org).
+If any of that applies, please take a moment and let the maintainer of this document know by email (Thorsten Leemhuis <linux@leemhuis.info>), ideally while CCing the GNU/Linux docs mailing list (linux-doc@vger.kernel.org).
 Such feedback is vital to improve this text further, which is in everybody's interest, as it will enable more people to master the task described here -- and hopefully also improve similar guides inspired by this one.